autc04/Retro68/README.md

 work.
 The exact directory layout inside the InterfacesAndLibraries directory does not matter.
 It will be picked up automatically when Retro68 is built.

+Especially on non-macOS platforms, make sure that the Mac resource fork of the PowerPC library files is included in a format recognized by Retro68.
+Recognized formats include MacBinary II (e.g., Interfacelib.bin), AppleDouble (._InterfaceLib or %InterfaceLib) or Basilisk/Sheepshaver resource forks (.rsrc/InterfaceLib).

 The Universal Interfaces were also included with Apple's free-to-download Macintosh Programmer's Workshop (MPW; redistribution is not officially allowed, either) and with Metrowerks CodeWarrior.